hopsoft/debounced/README.md

 debounced.register(['input'], {wait: 100, leading: true})
 ```

+> [!NOTE]
-**Note**: Unspecified options reset to defaults when re-registering.
+> Unspecified options reset to defaults when re-registering.

 ### When should I use event.target vs event.detail.sourceEvent?